IamSanjayGawai/IssueTracker_Project/README.md

 Create a nodejs + ejs application to track issues/bugs for a project.
 You can install nodejs and npm easily with apt install, just run the following commands.

-Install all Liabraries
+Install all Liabraries👇

-:  npm install
+👉  npm install

-For starting server:
+For starting server:👇

-:  npm start
+👉  npm start

-After Successfully run:
+After Successfully run:👇

 router working
 server is running in the port 8000